simona114/RoomDatabase/README.md

 # RoomDatabase

-An application that demonstrates Room database along with Hilt
+Application that demonstrates Room database, along with Hilt